Skip to main content

 You can audit it

-Every trade you execute records what fee level was used, what slippage was accepted, and what the actual fill ended up being.
-The Latency Transparency panel includes this data so you can see the relationship between your settings, network conditions, and outcomes over time.
+Every trade you execute records what fee was used, what slippage was accepted, and what the actual fill ended up being.
+The Timings panel includes this data so you can see the relationship between your settings, network conditions, and outcomes over time.
 The point is to make this a system you trust, not a black box.
 The defaults are right for almost every trader almost all the time.
 The data is there for the few who want to verify.